Kong/docs.konghq.com/app/konnect/updates.md

 ## May 2024

+**Integrated Markdown Renderer**
+: The integrated Markdown editor in {{site.konnect_saas}} now supports creating new documents directly within the platform.
+This enhancement allows you to start with an empty file and build your documentation from scratch, improving usability and discoverability.

 **{{site.konnect_short_name}} Konnect Search Enhancements** : The new {{site.konnect_saas}} search enhancements now allows you to to search across 29 entities in {{site.konnect_short_name}}.
 The search enhancement is made up of an advanced search syntax coupled with a refreshed search bar in the UI and a [Konnect Search API](/konnect/api/search/latest/).